-As of March 31, 2022, the Trust holds 0.31% of the XLM in circulation.
-The size of the Trust's position does not itself enable the Sponsor or the Trust to participate in or otherwise influence the development of the Stellar Network.
-As a decentralized digital asset network, the Stellar Network consists of several stakeholders, including core developers of XLM, users, services, businesses, miners and other constituencies, of which the Trust is only one constituent.
-Furthermore, in contrast to other protocols in which token holders participate in the governance of the network, ownership of XLM confers no such rights.
+As of June 30, 2022, the Trust holds 1.6% of the BCH in circulation.
+The size of the Trust's position does not itself enable the Sponsor or the Trust to participate in or otherwise influence the development of the Bitcoin Cash Network.
+As a decentralized digital asset network, the Bitcoin Cash Network consists of several stakeholders, including core developers of BCH, users, services, businesses, miners and other constituencies, of which the Trust is only one constituent.
+Furthermore, in contrast to other protocols in which token holders participate in the governance of the network, ownership of BCH confers no such rights.

-On January 11, 2019, the Trust changed its name from Stellar Lumens Investment Trust to Grayscale Stellar Lumens Trust (XLM) by filing a Certificate of Amendment to the Certificate of Trust with the Delaware Secretary of State.
-The Trust issues Shares, which represent common units of fractional undivided beneficial interest in, and ownership of, the Trust, on a periodic basis to certain "accredited investors" within the meaning of Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "Securities Act").
-The Trust issues Shares only in one or more whole Baskets.
-A Basket equals 100 Shares.
-The creation of a Basket requires the delivery to the Trust of the number of XLM represented by one Share immediately prior to such creation multiplied by 100.
-See "Description of Creation of Shares."
+On January 11, 2019, the Trust changed its name from Bitcoin Cash Investment Trust to Grayscale Bitcoin Cash Trust (BCH) by filing a Certificate of Amendment to the Certificate of Trust with the Delaware Secretary of State.
+The Trust issues common units of fractional undivided beneficial interest ("Shares"), which represent ownership in the Trust, on a periodic basis to certain "accredited investors" within the meaning of Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "Securities Act") in exchange for deposits of BCH.
+The Shares are quoted on OTC Markets Group Inc.'s OTCQX® Best Marketplace ("OTCQX") under the ticker symbol "BCHG."